starcoinorg/starcoin/developer.starcoin.org/content/setup/runnetwork.md

 starcoin -n barnard
 ```

-Inspiration of the name "Proxima" comes from the [Proxima Centauri](https://en.wikipedia.org/wiki/Proxima_Centauri), it is a small, low-mass star located 4.244 light-years (1.301 pc) away from the Sun in the southern constellation of Centaurus.
+Inspiration of the name "Barnard" comes from the [Barnard's Star](https://en.wikipedia.org/wiki/Barnard%27s_Star), it is a red dwarf about six light-years away from Earth in the constellation of Ophiuchus.

 ## Join main network